-\item[D.] {\bf Hybrid sharing models:} Finally, opportunities also exist for sharing economy systems to support the regular economy.
-Examples of such systems can be readily found in the hospitality industry, where ad-hoc sharing economy infrastructure (spare rooms in local houses) can be used as a buffer to accommodate excess demand in the regular economy (hotels). \end{itemize}
+\item[D.] {\bf Hybrid sharing:} Finally, opportunities also exist for sharing economy to support the regular economy.
+We readily find examples of such systems in the hospitality industry, where ad-hoc sharing economy infrastructure (spare rooms in local houses) can be used as a buffer to accommodate excess demand in the regular economy (hotels). \end{itemize} The common characteristic in all of the above application classes is the ability for community-wide communication and actuation, both to enable services to be bought and sold, and so that contracts can be enforced.

-The recent rise of the {\em Sharing Economy} is directly related to Internet-of-Things (IoT) enabled developments across multiple domains.
-The common characteristic in all of the above application classes, is the ability for community-wide communication and actuation, both to enable services to be bought and sold, and so that contracts can be enforced.
-Thus, while the value of the sharing economy is not in question \cite{Goudin2016, Hamari2016}, and while many of the basic infrastructural elements needed for the deployment of such systems are being developed at pace, there is an additional requirement for structured platforms to enable distributed {\em group buying} and distributed {\em group selling}.
+The development of sharing economy applications \cite{Huckle2016, Kortuem2016} is facilitated by Internet-of-Things (IoT), for example, IoT helps to perform secure payments, to track the location and the condition of an object, to list a few.
+Interested readers can find several IoT-based applications in \cite{Atzori2010, Fuqaha2015} and the papers cited therein.
+Therefore, while the value of the sharing economy is not in question \cite{Goudin2016, Hamari2016} and while many of the essential infrastructural elements needed for the deployment of such systems are being developed rapidly, there is an additional requirement for structured platforms to enable distributed {\em community-wide} buying and distributed {\em community-wide} selling.
 Currently, such platforms are at a very early stage of development with significant opportunities for improvement.